Located in Santa Cruz, CA.

 40) 4Runner's Camper Shell is fine as far as I

-rear driver side was replaced.
+rear driver side of the vehicle was replaced.

 41) Windshield wiping and cleaning system works fine.